MCP Servers

 | Tool | Description | |------|-------------| | ledfx_list_scenes | List all available scenes | | ledfx_activate_scene | Activate a pre-configured scene | | ledfx_create_scene | Create new scene from current config | | ledfx_delete_scene | Delete a saved scene | | ledfx_create_scene_from_description | AI-powered scene creation from natural language |

-Palette Management (SQLite-backed)
+Palette Management (LedFX /api/colors)

-| Tool | Description | |------|-------------| | ledfx_list_palettes | List all saved palettes | | ledfx_create_palette | Create a new color palette | | ledfx_get_palette | Get specific palette | | ledfx_delete_palette | Delete a palette |
+| Tool | Description | |------|-------------| | ledfx_list_palettes | List all palettes stored as user gradients | | ledfx_create_palette | Create/update a palette (stored as user gradient) | | ledfx_get_palette | Get palette by name | | ledfx_delete_palette | Delete a palette by name |

 Playlist Management